ronbravo/raylib-js/README.md

 Then run the setup. **NOTE:** This setup currently only works for a Debian Linux environment.
 In the future support for MacOS or Windows might be added.

-Then run the command below to begin the setup and build of the resources for the project.
-You will have to answer a few prompts along the way from the terminal.
+Next run the setup and build command for the project.
+You might have to answer a few terminal prompts along the way.
+Note that this installation might take awhile depending on your environment setup.
+This is because a lot of packages for the OS and nodejs have to be installed after which the building of raylib will happen.

+To setup run:

 ```
 npx rljs-setup
 ```

+then grab a cup of coffee...

 This should then make sure git, build-essentials, emsdk, and raylib is installed and setup.